Against Me!: 2011–2017: Transgender Dysphoria Blues and Shape Shift with Me

-In the first decade of their career, Against Me! had been consistently accused of selling out, whether because of stylistic choices they made, the record label they chose or the venues they played.
-Recriminations came both from former fans, who at times attempted to disrupt shows and even threatened violence, and journalists who published accusations against the band and at times advocated action against them.
-Grace's coming out as transgender won plaudits from many in the punk community for her integrity and rehabilitated the band's reputation.

 On July 15, 2013, Against Me! released the "True Trans" single for free, featuring the new acoustic song "FUCKMYLIFE666" and the namesake "True Trans Soul Rebel".
 On August 29, 2013, Inge Johansson, formerly of the (International) Noise Conspiracy and Refused, was confirmed as the new bass player.

 On January 21, 2014, Against Me! released Transgender Dysphoria Blues, their sixth full-length studio album.
 The album was praised for its raw quality, reminiscent of Against Me!'s earlier music.
 It is their highest-charting album to date, reaching no. 23 on the Billboard 200.

 A new live album, 23 Live Sex Acts was recorded on the subsequent tour by the band in 2014, and was released on September 4, 2015.

 In July 2016, the band announced their seventh studio album Shape Shift with Me would be released on September 16.
 The band also immediately released a song from the album, "333".
 On August 10, 2016, a second song, "Haunting, Haunted, Haunts" was released via the Adult Swim Singles Program 2016.
-A Star Wars-inspired music video for the song "Crash" was then released on August 22.
 On September 8, the entire album was available for streaming.

 Shape Shift with Me, was released September 16, 2016.

 In October 2017, Against Me! played a special show with former bassist Dustin Fridkin for the first time since his departure from the band in 2002.
-The band's first album Reinventing Axl Rose was played in full for the first time, as well as other tracks from the era.
 The show was part of FEST 16.
 Grace revealed in August 2018 that she strongly considered disbanding Against Me! once this show had occurred.